ypzheng/Build-System-Inference/README.md

 1. Import this project into an IDEA (Ideally, Eclipse or IntelliJ)
 2. To analyze build files only:
     Run Driver and input a directory containing the build files
-3. To analyze projects that contain build files:
+3. To analyze projects that contain Ant build files and/or .properties files:
     Run Driver_2 and input a directory containing the actual projects
 4. Finally, a list of .properties files containing the essential information will be generated